 What is the Cohen Advantage?

 Dr. Cohen is a leading orthopedic surgeon with over 20 years of experience and has performed more than 30,000 orthopedic procedures.
 The Cohen Advantage goes beyond his extensive background with the innovative technology he uses in and out of the operating room.
 Dr. Cohen believes in providing optimal patient safety and outcomes, which involves using the latest devices and systems in healthcare.
 You can trust that you will receive the best care possible with the Cohen Advantage.

 Schedule Your Consultation

-If you are suffering from shoulder pain, schedule a personal consultation with Columbus, Ohio orthopedic surgeon Dr. Brian Cohen by calling or emailing his office today.
+If you are suffering from shoulder pain, schedule a personal consultation with orthopedic surgeon Dr. Brian Cohen by calling or emailing his office today.
 Dr. Cohen has extensive shoulder arthroscopy experience.
 He can diagnose your condition and help you learn more about your shoulder pain treatment options.